Skip to main content

 192.168.1.100:/export/nfs/share on /mnt/my_nfs type nfs (rw,relatime,vers=4.2,rsize=1048576,wsize=1048576,namlen=255,hard,proto=tcp,timeo=600,retrans=2,sec=sys,clientaddr=192.168.1.101,local_lock=none)

-2. If additional mount is not required, keep existing mount.
+2. If an additional mount is not required, keep the existing mount.

-3. If existing mount needs to be removed, run following command to unmount.
+3. If the existing mount must be removed, run the following command.

 umount {Mount PATH}